mulle-sde/mulle-sde/README.md

 mulle-sde add src/Foo.m
 ```

-This will automatically run `reflect`.
+This command will automatically run `reflect`.

-The `add` command can be run outside of the mulle-sde environment.
+The `add` command can be run outside of an existing mulle-sde environment.

 ## mulle-sde craft